Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control

-The test scenario was designed to evaluate the generalization capabilities of the hybrid controller in unexpected circumstances.
-It is characterized by a tilting cylindrical platform (see Fig.~\ref{fig:simall}\textbf{c}), which is supported by two actuators that move on the $x$ and $y$ axes, and range between $-15\deg$ and $15\deg$.
+The testing scenario (\texttt{T1}) was designed to evaluate the generalisation capabilities of the hybrid controller in unexpected circumstances.
+It is characterised by a tilting cylindrical platform (see Fig.~\ref{fig:simall}, bottom row), which is supported by two actuators that move on the $x$ and $y$ axes, and range between $-15\deg$ and $15\deg$.
 The position of each actuator is given by adding a random component $r\in[-8^\circ,8^\circ]$ to a correcting component $c=0.35\times P$, where $P$ is the position of the robot in the opposite axis to the actuator.
-The goal of the latter component is to keep the robot on top of the platform by encouraging it to move to the center.
-The episode starts in a neutral state with the robot walking in place, and it ends when the robot falls, as in the previous scenarios.
+The goal of the latter component is to keep the robot on top of the platform by encouraging it to move to the centre.
+The episode starts in a neutral state with the robot walking in place, and it ends when the robot falls, as in previous scenarios.